-"Then bruised in his bosom he with bitter-toothed missile Is hurt 'neath his helmet: from harmful pollution He is powerless to shield him by the wonderful mandates Of the loath-cursed spirit; what too long he hath holden 5 Him seemeth too small, savage he hoardeth, Nor boastfully giveth gold-plated rings,1 The fate of the future flouts and forgetteth Since God had erst given him greatness no little, Wielder of Glory.
-His end-day anear, 10 It afterward happens that the bodily-dwelling Fleetingly fadeth, falls into ruins; Another lays hold who doleth the ornaments, The nobleman's jewels, nothing lamenting, Heedeth no terror.
-Oh, Beowulf dear, 15 Best of the heroes, from bale-strife defend thee, And choose thee the better, counsels eternal: Be not over proud: life is fleeting, and its strength soon wasteth away.
-Beware of arrogance, world-famous champion!
-But a little-while lasts thy life-vigor's fulness; 'Twill after hap early, that illness or sword-edge 20

-Shall part thee from strength, or the grasp of the fire, Or the wave of the current, or clutch of the edges, Or flight of the war-spear, or age with its horrors, Or thine eyes' bright flashing shall fade into darkness: 'Twill happen full early, excellent hero, Hrothgar gives an account of his reign.
-25 That death shall subdue thee.
+HROTHGAR MORALIZES.-REST AFTER LABOR.
+"Then bruised in his bosom he with bitter-toothed missile Is hurt 'neath his helmet: from harmful pollution He is powerless to shield him by the wonderful mandates Of the loath-cursed spirit; what too long he hath holden Him seemeth too small, savage he hoardeth, Nor boastfully giveth gold-plated rings, The fate of the future flouts and forgetteth Since God had erst given him greatness no little, Wielder of Glory.
+His end-day anear, It afterward happens that the bodily-dwelling Fleetingly fadeth, falls into ruins; Another lays hold who doleth the ornaments, The nobleman's jewels, nothing lamenting, Heedeth no terror.
+Oh, Beowulf dear, Best of the heroes, from bale-strife defend thee, And choose thee the better, counsels eternal; Beware of arrogance, world-famous champion!
+But a little-while lasts thy life-vigor's fulness; 'Twill after hap early, that illness or sword-edge Shall part thee from strength, or the grasp of the fire, Or the wave of the current, or clutch of the edges, Or flight of the war-spear, or age with its horrors, Or thine eyes' bright flashing shall fade into darkness: 'Twill happen full early, excellent hero, That death shall subdue thee.
 So the Danes a half-century I held under heaven, helped them in struggles 'Gainst many a race in middle-earth's regions, With ash-wood and edges, that enemies none On earth molested me.
-Lo! offsetting change, now, Sorrow after joy.
-30 Came to my manor, grief after joyance, When Grendel became my constant visitor, Inveterate hater: I from that malice Continually travailed with trouble no little.
-Thanks be to God that I gained in my lifetime, 35 To the Lord everlasting, to look on the gory Head with mine eyes, after long-lasting sorrow!
+Lo! offsetting change, now, [61] Canne to my manor, grief after joyance, When Grendel became my constant visitor, Inveterate hater: I from that malice Continually travailed with trouble no little.
+Thanks be to God that I gained in my lifetime, To she Lord everlasting, to look on the gory Head with mine eyes, after long-lasting sorrow!
 Go to the bench now, battle-adornèd Joy in the feasting: of jewels in common We'll meet with many when morning appeareth."
-40 The Geatman was gladsome, ganged he immediately To go to the bench, as the clever one bade him.
-Then again as before were the famous-for-prowess, Hall-inhabiters, handsomely banqueted, Feasted anew.
-The night-veil fell then
+The Geatman was gladsome, ganged he immediately To go to the bench, as the clever one bade him.
+A wounded spirit.

-45

-50

-55

-60

-65

-Dark o'er the warriors.
-The courtiers rose then; The gray-haired was anxious to go to his slumbers, The hoary old Scylding.
-Hankered the Geatman, Beowulf is fagged, and seeks rest.
-The champion doughty, greatly, to rest him: An earlman early outward did lead him, Fagged from his faring, from far-country springing, Who for etiquette's sake all of a liegeman's Needs regarded, such as seamen at that time Were bounden to feel.
-The big-hearted rested; The building uptowered, spacious and gilded, The guest within slumbered, till the sable-clad raven Blithely foreboded the beacon of heaven.
-Then the bright-shining sun o'er the bottoms came going;2 The warriors hastened, the heads of the peoples Were ready to go again to their peoples, The Geats prepare to leave Dane-land.
-The high-mooded farer would faraway thenceward Look for his vessel.
-The valiant one bade then,3 Unferth asks Beowulf to accept his sword as a gift.
-Beowulf thanks him.
-Offspring of Ecglaf, off to bear Hrunting, To take his weapon, his well-beloved iron; He him thanked for the gift, saying good he accounted The war-friend and mighty, nor chid he with words then The blade of the brand: 'twas a brave-mooded hero.
-When the warriors were ready, arrayed in their trappings,

-The atheling dear to the Danemen advanced then

-On to the dais, where the other was sitting,

-70

-Grim-mooded hero, greeted King Hrothgar.

-- [1] K. says 'proudly giveth.'-Gr. says, 'And gives no gold-plated rings, in order to incite the recipient to boastfulness.'-B. suggests 'gyld' for 'gylp,' and renders: And gives no beaten rings for reward.

-- [2] If S.'s emendation be accepted, v.
-57 will read: Then came the light, going bright after darkness: the warriors, etc.

-- [3] As the passage stands in H.-So., Unferth presents Beowulf with the sword Hrunting, and B. thanks him for the gift.
-If, however, the suggestions of Grdtvg. and M. be accepted, the passage will read: Then the brave one (i.e. Beowulf) commanded that Hrunting be borne to the son of Ecglaf (Unferth), bade him take his sword, his dear weapon; he (B.) thanked him (U.) for the loan, etc.

-XXVII.